PROGRESSIAGLOBALGROUP/citizen-reports/docs/guides/DOCUMENTATION_INDEX_2025-10-30.md

 **Coverage:** 100% of project areas
 **Status:** ✅ **COMPLETE AND VERIFIED**

-🎉 Welcome to Jantetelco Citizens Report Portal!
+🎉 Welcome to citizen-reports Citizens Report Portal!